UNO-CYBR-8420-Team1/CYBR8420-Suricata/Use Cases/Use Case Brainstorming.md

 -    Newer Analyst
 -    Suricata IDS/IPS

 *Description**: A newer analyst or one that is not as well versed on the system adjusting the rules to alert on a broader range this inevitably causes too many alerts to focus on and burys alerts.
-(Add misuse case to use case tomorrow)
+Not all bad actors internal are malicious, lack of knowledge can result in flaws.

+#use case created and placed in files
+#see Misuse:Use Case Update Ben#9.png